Structural insulators and promotors in networks under generic problem-solving dynamics: Results

 \subsection{Complex Topologies}

-Having analyzed the interplay between the length of added links and the reasoning of the acting agents in small-world graphs, it is now natural to ask whether this behavior can also be observed in more complex networks.
-As described in Sec.~\ref{sec:graph_generator} we generated a random graph (40 nodes, 80 edges), a modular graph (2 x 20 nodes with 40 edges each), and a BA graph (40 nodes).
+Having analyzed the interplay between the length of added links and the reasoning of the acting agents in small-world graphs, it is now natural to ask, whether this behavior can also be observed in more complex networks.
+As described in Sec.~\ref{sec:graph_generator}, we generated modular graphs (2 x 20 nodes, 40 edges each) with different numbers of rewires, random graphs (40 nodes, 80 edges), and BA graphs (40 nodes).
 All graphs are generated such that $\chi = 2$.
-In Fig.~\ref{fig:random_nets} we show the time until solved vs the reasoning of the heuristic.
-For both the random network and the BA graphs, the more reasoned the agents act, the faster they are.
-Note, however, that for $r=1.0$ dead-lock situations are possible that cannot be solved (see e.g. Fig.2 in~\cite{hadzhievMODELGRAPHCOLORING2009}).
+In Fig.~\ref{fig:random_nets}(left) we show the distribution of the average shortest-path length for the different networks.
+For the modular graph, the more rewires we do, the shorter gets the path length.
+In Fig.~\ref{fig:random_nets}(right) we show the time until solved vs the reasoning parameter $r$ of the $N$ heuristic (averaged over 10,000 networks each).
+For both the random networks and the BA graphs, the more reasoned the agents act, the faster they are.
+Note, however, that for $r=1.0$ dead-lock situations are possible that cannot be solved (see e.g. Fig.~2 in~\cite{hadzhievMODELGRAPHCOLORING2009}).
 The results confirm the observations from the small-world networks: Random networks as well as BA networks have small modularity and high connectivity.
 It is therefore unlikely that globally incompatible solutions can stabilize against the rest of the network.
 The modular network is, however, specifically designed to have two almost separate modules.
-Fig.~\ref{fig:random_nets} indicates that in this case heuristics that act too reasoned have a disadvantage: If the two modules converge to different solution domains, it is difficult for the heuristic to overturn one solution.
+Fig.~\ref{fig:random_nets} shows that in this case heuristics that act too reasoned have a disadvantage: If the two modules converge to different solution domains, it is difficult for the heuristic to overturn one solution.
+The more edges we rewire, the less modular the network is.
+Consequently, we observe that reasoned heuristics become more advantageous with the number or rewires.